GuyRoberts1972/st_frame/README.md

 A set of tools for managing and using templated prompt flows across different data sources and models.

 # Why
+Fun.
 Privacy.
 Choice.
-Customisaation.
+Customisation.
 Specific domain and tribal knowledge.

 # Features
 - Extensible template libray from which flows can be created and customised